FLEXIBILISATION, PERSONALISATION

 3. The Panic Zone: where we're tasked with learning something that is well beyond your knowledge, causing us to feel overwhelming and panicked.

-A whole spectrum of terminology is being used for modular and flexible approaches that involve student choices, such as choosing their own subjects, internships, minor/major etc. Find some search terms below, just to illustrate or help you to find your own resources.
+Find some search terms related to flexibility below, just to illustrate or help you to find your own resources.

 Curricular choice